gruhn/typescript-sudoku/README.md

 The runtime behavior of `babySudoku` is boring.
 It just returns it's argument unchanged (aka. the identity function).

-This is a bit awkward but so far I haven't found a better alternative.
+This is a bit awkward but I haven't found a better way so far.

 ## Constraints using `Exclude`

-We still need to ensure that all cells are different, we can use the built-in utility type [`Exclude`](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers).
+We still need to ensure that all cells are different.
+One way to do it, is with the built-in utility type [`Exclude`](https://www.typescriptlang.org/docs/handbook/utility-types.html#excludeuniontype-excludedmembers).

 ```typescript
 const babySudoku = <